cli-kit/cli-types/README.md

 Type Validation
 ===============

-Middleware execution for the [command](https://github.com/freeformsystems/cli-command) module, a component of the [toolkit](https://github.com/freeformsystems/cli-toolkit).
+ Type validation and conversion for the [command](https://github.com/freeformsystems/cli-command) module, a component of the [toolkit](https://github.com/freeformsystems/cli-toolkit).

 ## Install

 ```
-npm i cli-middleware
+npm i cli-types
 ```

 ## License